 A fully closed western-style plumbing system is the best type of water closet system.

 This system is sealed with automated flush tanks.
 They flush out your waste excrement with a single push of a button.
-Moreover, they are more hygienic, and there are fewer chances for any insects to crawl through them into your home.
+Moreover, they are more hygienic, and insects have fewer chances to crawl through them into your home.

 Final Takeaway

-There are two main differences between a water closet and a lavatory: the water supply system and waste disposal.
+• The main differences between a water closet and a lavatory are the water supply system and waste disposal.